Financial Aid Policies

 The goal of the Yale Divinity School financial aid program is to enable students enrolled in YDS degree programs to manage and meet their institutional and living expenses without diverting undue energy or attention from their educational responsibilities.
 Most financial aid is awarded on the basis of demonstrated financial need—the difference between the cost of attending YDS and the personal or non-YDS resources available to the student during that academic year.
 YDS also offers a limited number of merit scholarships.

 Within the parameters of need and its own resources, YDS takes into consideration merit and diversity in making its awards.
 The financial aid award will normally include a YDS scholarship that covers 100 percent of a student’s tuition cost.
-For full-time M.A.R. and M.Div. degree students, the award will also include an additional scholarship amount for use toward other educational and living expenses.
+For full-time M.A.R. and M.Div. degree students, the award will also include an annual stipend for use toward other educational and living expenses.
 Students enrolled part time and students in the S.T.M. degree program may receive YDS scholarship funds equal to their tuition cost only; they are ineligible for YDS merit scholarships and YDS scholarship funds that exceed their cost of tuition.
 Students may also take advantage of campus employment opportunities.
 U.S. citizens and permanent residents may be eligible for federal education loans such as the William D. Ford Federal Direct Unsubsidized Loan and the Grad PLUS Loan.

 Financial aid recipients, including merit scholars, must submit a new financial aid application for each academic year.
 Unless an applicant’s financial circumstances have improved significantly, an applicant may count on the same standard of support in subsequent years.
 If during the academic year a student’s tuition charge changes, the student’s scholarship will be adjusted accordingly.